Easy Korean Rice Balls (Jumeokbap)

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!

-Easy Rice Balls (Jumeokbap)
+Easy Korean Rice Balls (Jumeokbap)

 Ingredients